informatics-isi-edu/ermrest/user-doc/annotation.md

 1. 'generated' column(s) in the `url_pattern` are only supported in the `entry/edit` context and _not_ in the `entry/create` context.
 If you wish to use 'generated' column(s) in the `url_pattern`, you will need to use the [2016 Visible Columns](#2016-visible-columns) annotation and leave the asset column out of the list of visible columns for its `entry/create` context.
 2. `sha256` is not presently supported.
 3. If `url_pattern` is not available or `browser_upload` is `False` Chaise will show a disabled form field for the asset column.
 It will still provide the download button in read-only contexts.

+### 2018 Indexing Preferences

+`tag:isrd.isi.edu,2018:indexing-preferences`

+This key indicates that the annotated table or column should follow a different indexing strategy.
+At the time of writing, this is the only annotation recognized by ERMrest which affects service behavior (all others are opaque key-value storage only affecting clients).

+Meaning on different model elements:
+- On tables: requests a table-wide indexing strategy
+- On columns: requests a column-specific indexing strategy (may override table-wide preferences)

+Supported JSON payload patterns:
+- `{`... `"btree"`: _preference_ ...`}`: Specifies a preference for PostgreSQL `btree` indexing.
+- `{`... `"trgm"`: _preference_ ...`}`: Specifies a preference for PostgreSQL `pg_trgm` (text tri-gram) indexing.

+Supported _preference_ patterns:
+- `true`: An index is desired.
+- `false`: An index is not desired.
+- `null` (or field absent): The default is desired (currently all indexing is enabled by default).

+If a column-level annotation sets a _preference_ of `null`, this suppresses any table-wide _preference_ for the same indexing type, requesting built-in service defaults for the column.

+This annotation is a hint to ERMrest during table or column creation, when indexes are built.
+Therefore, administrators SHOULD supply the annotation within table or column creation requests.
+Manipulation of the annotation on existing tables or columns will not change the indexes which are already present (or absent) on those existing models.
+However, changes to the table annotation will affect any columns added later, unless their column-creation requests override the table-wide preferences.

 ### Context Names